 These specks tend to spoil the polished aesthetic of the furniture.
 If you want your aluminum patio furniture shining every day, you’ll need to clean and polish it regularly.

-How to Clean Oxidized Aluminum Patio Furniture
+How to Clean Oxidized Aluminum Patio Furniture by Yourself

 Every day, grime is collected and deposited on the aluminum as debris, and the only way to remove it is through regular cleaning.
 Remove all the cushions before you start cleaning the chairs.
 Cushions tend to be a source of settled dust.